shenwei356/perfect-bioinformatic-tools/README.md

 - **Optionally outputting in stderr and/or a file**.
 - **Showing a progress bar for a large number of files/jobs and estimating the time of arrival (ETA)**.
+- **Checking if the log file and output/input files are the same**.

 Log details